1. Home

 My electric bill is $290/mo

-Essentially, as “a penny saved is a penny earned,” making money with solar panels as a homeowner is much more about how much you can avoid paying for electricity, rather than generating a new income stream.
+Essentially, as “a penny saved is a penny earned,” making money with solar panels as a homeowner is more about how much you can avoid paying for electricity, rather than generating a new income stream.

 How “Selling” Solar Energy to the Grid Really Works

-Net Metering in the US
+Net metering in the US

-While exporting solar power to the grid during the day’s sunlight hours, your utility can monitor your energy production with a two-way meter.
+If you are exporting solar power to the grid during the day’s sunlight hours, your utility can monitor your energy production with a two-way meter.
 Unlike a traditional meter that only tracks your property’s electricity consumption, your two-way (or smart) meter can also measure your solar energy generation.

 Under a basic net metering model, you will only pay for the difference between your property’s solar energy production and total electricity use, otherwise known as your “net” consumption.

-For example, let’s say you and your family use 1200 kilowatt-hours (kWh) of electricity in May.
-In the same time period, your solar panels generated 1100 kWh of solar electricity that was sent into the energy grid.
+For example, let’s say you and your family use 1,200 kilowatt-hours (kWh) of electricity in May.
+In the same time period, your solar panels generated 1,100 kWh of solar electricity that was sent into the energy grid.
 In an area with a 1-to-1 net metering policy, you would only be charged for 100 kWh of utility-supplied power on your May energy bill.

-In a separate example, let’s say your panels generate 1100 kWh of solar power, but you only use 900 kWh of electricity in the same month.
-Here, your excess production (200 kWh) may be “rolled over” into your next month’s bill, at a full or partial value of its original worth.
+In a separate example, let’s say your panels generate 1,100 kWh of solar power, but you only use 900 kWh of electricity in the same month.
+Here, your excess production (200 kWh) may be “rolled over” into your next month’s bill at a full or partial value of its original worth.

 See how much you can save by going solar with Palmetto